nitroxgas/bitcorn-hole/README.md

 # Bitcorn Hole 🌽🕳️

 **Bitcorn Hole** is a physical hardware game where players earn bitcoin every time they score a point!
-Bean bags are tossed into the cornhole set and detected using microcontrollers with time-of-flight sensors.
+Bean bags are tossed into the cornhole set and detected using microcontrollers with time-of-flight sensors or load cells(a scale).
 Each point scored triggers an **instant** payment of sats to the player’s Lightning Address! ⚡

 ## Live Demo
 See how the game works in action [here](https://x.com/D_plus__plus/status/1807889900093821104) and [here](https://x.com/D_plus__plus/status/1845504750739218734).